Tilman Fertitta: Casinos

 Landry's first expanded to casinos in 2005 when it bought Golden Nugget Casinos, including locations in Las Vegas and Laughlin, Nevada.
 Since then, Landry's has opened casinos in Atlantic City, New Jersey; Biloxi, Mississippi; and Lake Charles, Louisiana.
 The Golden Nugget Atlantic City was previously called the Trump Marina.
 Fertitta purchased this casino from Trump Entertainment Resorts in 2011.

 The Golden Nugget Lake Charles was bought after Fertitta found a license and resort land for sale from Pinnacle Entertainment, which owns the adjacent L'Auberge du Lac Resort.
 Fertitta stated he built the casino with the idea of having a casino in close proximity to his Houston hometown.
 After the first year proved the casino was successful, a new 300 room tower began construction on the property.

+In November 2024, Fertitta became the largest stockholder at the prominent Las Vegas Wynn Resorts after acquiring 9.9% of the company.
+In April 2025, Fertitta managed to increase his stake at Wynn Resorts after acquiring 12.3% of the company.

 Entertainment

 In addition to restaurants, hotels, and casinos, Landry's also owns amusement parks, aquariums, and the Kemah Boardwalk.
 Landry's, Inc. first acquired the Kemah Boardwalk in 1999.
 After acquiring the boardwalk, Fertitta added a few Landry's restaurants, and a few rides.
 In 2007, he added the Boardwalk Bullet which is a high speed wooden roller coaster.
-He also added the Boardwalk Fanta Sea, which is a luxury yacht cruise service where guests ride along the Galveston Bay.
+He also added the Boardwalk FantaSea, which is a luxury yacht cruise service where guests ride along the Galveston Bay.

-The marina on the boardwalk is the largest concentration of boats and yachts in Greater Houston, as well as one of the largest in the nation.
+The marina on the boardwalk has a large concentration of boats and yachts in the Greater Houston area.
 The boardwalk also includes an aquarium, which is under the same Landry's line of aquarium restaurants with locations in Houston, Denver, and Nashville.
 Travel + Leisure magazine named the Kemah boardwalk a top 10 American boardwalk.

 In 2000, Landry's acquired the land on the 400 block of Bagby in Downtown Houston.
 The deal came from a proposal of the City of Houston to redevelop the fire station.
 After redeveloping the building, the aquarium added the shark tank and restaurant before opening in 2003.

 Fertitta redeveloped the pleasure pier in Galveston, Texas, after the pier had closed after damages by Hurricane Ike.
 The pier reopened in 2012 as the Galveston Island Historic Pleasure Pier.
 The redeveloped pier includes an amusement park, Bubba Gump Shrimp Company restaurant, as well as shops.